Shashi1a/course3_project/codeBook.md

 8 - Export the dataframe to a file "tidydataset1.csv".

-9 - For step 5 of the assignment we extract the column corresponding to average value of observables, activity name and subject ids.
+9 - For step 5 of the assignment we extract the column corresponding to mean value of observables, activity name and subject ids.
+This is already done in step 1.

 10 - Export this dataframe into another file tidydataset2.csv